keithmburu/courses/2020-compling/slides/3-prediction-logreg.md

 - The correct labels are called **gold standard** labels.

--By looking at these labels, we want to **fit** the model to the data, making predictions on *unseen* test data
+- By looking at these labels, we want to **fit** the model to the data, making predictions on *unseen* test data

 ---
 # Review: The Perceptron
 - We know that $y=mx+b$ represents a line in two-dimensional real number space -- what mathematicians call $\mathbb{R}^2$
 - The $m$ represents the slope of the line, while $b$ is the $y$-intercept -- how much the line is shifted up or down.
 We'll use $w$ instead of $m$.

 -  In linear algebra and statistics parlance, the $w$ coefficient is known as a **weight**.

 ---
 # The Perceptron